Tournamatch/simple-tournament-brackets/readme.txt

 5. Easily modify the foreground and background colors for round headers, match, match hover, and the progress bar.

 == Changelog ==

+= 1.1.0 =
+* New: Added support for random bracket seeding.
+* New: Added support for copying shortcode by clicking on the text in the tournament list.
+* Changed: Improved the error message detail when attempting to start a tournament with invalid data.

 = 1.0.1 =
 * Fixed: Round headers appear as undefined when displaying more than one tournament on a single page with different number of rounds.